shadowezz/Productiv/docs/UserGuide.md

 #### Listing all meetings: `list`

-Shows a list of all meetings in your meeting list.
+Displays a list of all meetings in your meeting list.

 Format: `list`